 The source code starts with the line Define light sensor1()=.
 Within Prgm ...
 EndPrgm the instructions of the program follow.
 A local variable is declared.
-A so called While loop queries the light sensor with Send "READ BRIGHTNESS" until the delivered sensor value is greater than two.
-With "Get licht" the variable "licht" always gets the most current sensor value.
-The instruction "DispAt1, "Sensorvalue"=,licht" gives the screen output of the current sensor value.
+A While loop queries the light sensor with Send "READ BRIGHTNESS" while the returned sensor value is greater than two.
+With "Get licht" the variable "licht" always takes the current sensor value.
+The instruction "DispAt1, "Sensorwert"=,licht" sends the current sensor value to the screen.

-To end the program, hold the light sensor closed with one finger, then the loop in the program is properly terminated and the program is closed.
+To end the program, cover the light sensor with one finger, then the loop in the program is terminated and the program is closed.
 The finished program is in the online folder and can be saved on the computer The sensor delivers values between 0 and 100.